econoalchemist/COLDCARD-Paranoid/README.md

 Important to note is that any passphrase entered will generate a fully functional and valid wallet, whether this wallet contains the keys to your bitcoin depends on your ability to enter the exact same passphrase again.
 Ensure that you write down your passphrase correctly.
 There is absolutely no way for the ColdCard to know what your passphrase is.
 There is no way to recover a lost or forgotten passphrase.

 When you add a passphrase to a 24-word seed phrase, the new wallet will have its own fingerprint.
 This fingerprint can be used to verify that you have entered your passphrase correctly.
 You can start to see how this adds some complexity to securing your bitcoin.
 Keep this in mind and what your threat model is.
-Ask yourself how you will secure your recovery information, and how your loved ones would recovery your bitcoin if you were gone.
+Ask yourself how you will secure your recovery information, and how your loved ones would recover your bitcoin if you were gone.

 From the main menu, select `Passphrase`, then you will see a short explanation that warns you about how passphrases are not recoverable so if you lose your passphrase then you will lose access to your funds.
 It also warns you that any passphrase you enter will generate a completely separate wallet.
 After reading through the warning select <kbd>OK</kbd> to continue, then select `Edit Phrase` and you have a few options of passphrases you can enter: